 This course will cover general business practices including marketing, finance, accounting, statutes and regulations particularly applicable to the successful operation of small media businesses.
 A case study approach will be used.
-Antirequisite FPN536.
+Antireguisite FPN536.
+1 Credit broadcaster advertisement codes; and the role of various personnel involved in the bidding, pre-production, production and postproduction stages of a commercial.
+Effectiveness and persuasiveness of commercial content will be explored.
+Antirequisite BDC901.
 1 Credit